 If running lingo is a language of it’s own, then ultramarathon terminology is akin to a very specific dialect only spoken in remote village on the side of an obscure mountain you’ve never heard of.

 You know, someplace wild like Silverton or Wartburg.

 Like any niche within a niche, ultrarunners truly have a language of their own.
-We have words and acronyms that leave even the most seasoned road runners scratching their head, asking “what are you talking about?”
+We have specific running words and acronyms that leave even the most seasoned road runners scratching their head, asking “what are you talking about?”

 Ultramarathon Terminology: Understanding Long Distance Lingo

 I’m going to break this post up in subcategories of common (and maybe not so common) ultramarathon terminology, with corresponding topics grouped together.
 I initially started with the alphabetical approach, but then I realized that “Golden Ticket” came WAY before “Western States”, and that just didn’t make sense.
 So, if you are here looking for a specific definition to figure what the heck your ultra friend just said, please reference this table of contents (or click the word to take you straight to the definition:

 For general running terminology – such as the definitions of supination, fartlek, and snot rocket – visit the post: Runner Lingo: 50+ Definitions of Common Running Terms & Acronyms